 #1 Free walking tour

-The best things to do in Bogota is the free walking tour, because during a three-hour tour you will discover and experience the city through the eyes of a local.
-During the tour, they cover cultural, economic and historical events that have changed the city.
-The tour is also useful, because Bogota Colombia is a huge city and you will pass all the most important buildings and places during the tour.
-During the tour you will visit the most important museums, the district of La Candelaria, the historic center and graffiti spots.
-Afterwards you can decide where you want to go back to see more of this.
-Tip: reservations for the tour can be made via this link at.
+The best thing to do in Bogota is the free walking tour because during a three-hour tour you will discover and experience the city through the eyes of a local.
+During the tour, they cover cultural, economic, and historical events that have changed the city.
+The tour is also useful because Bogota Colombia is a huge city and you will pass all the most important buildings and places during the tour.
+During the tour, you will visit the most important museums, the district of La Candelaria, the historic center, and graffiti spots.
+Afterward, you can decide where you want to go back to see more of this.
+Tip: reservations for the tour can be made via this link.

 If you want to do a half-day bicycle tour you can book your ticket via below link: